fedemcmac/a-little-help/README.md

 This should output some information on the installed versions.
 If not, you can refer to the [Ruby](https://www.ruby-lang.org/en/documentation/installation/), [Postgres](https://www.postgresql.org/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) documentation.

-You will also need a GoogleAPI key for this project.
-You can get one on the [GoogleAPI website](https://cloud.google.com/maps-platform/).
+You will also need a Google API key for this project.
+You can get one on the [Google API website](https://cloud.google.com/maps-platform/).
 Your project needs to enable the Maps Javascript API,Places API and Geocoding API.

 ## Getting Started